AnnThanhh/AnnThanhh/README.md

 <h2 align="center">👨‍💻 About Me</h2>
 <p align="center">
-  I'm Trịnh An Thành (a.k.a AT), a Full-Stack Developer at CyberSoft.
+  I'm Trịnh An Thành (a.k.a AT), a Software Developer at CyberSoft.
   🎓 Major: Economics and Finance | Minor: Logistics and Supply Chain Management
   💻 Passionate about coding, data analysis, and blockchain technology
   📍 Based in Vietnam